 The city is located less than 100 miles from London and is located in River Avon valley.
 It occupies 28 square kilometers of area.
-The city is most known for its Roman-built baths, which once made Bath a popular spa town.
+The city is most known for its Roman-built baths, which once made Bath a famous spa town.
 The city has been named as a UNESCO World Heritage site, and today continues to attract visitors not just for its unique history but also because of its theaters, sports venues, museums, and other activities and attractions.

 The city primarily has a population of white residents, which comprise 94.6% of the population and comes in much higher than the national average.
-The populations of Asian, black, and multicultural residents fall below the national average.
+The communities of Asian, black, and multicultural residents fall below the national average.
 The population of Bath is 2.6% Asian, 0.8% black, and 1.6% multicultural/mixed race.

 Over half of Bathonians identify as being Christian, while 32.7% name themselves as non-religious.
 Other religions are each followed by less than 1% of Bathonians.